 The facilitation of formal (credit-bearing) learning in higher education traditionally involved face-to-face lectures (at the same place at the same time) delivered to groups of students, accompanied by tutorials and workshops, with some independent study by the student.
 Owing to the emergence of digital technologies, modes of provision such as hybrid learning and fully online (distance) learning have become possible, potentially impacting teaching, learning and assessment practices.
-Several factors influence the choice of mode of provision, for example, the programme or purpose of the module, the intended learning outcomes, the pedagogical approach, and the student profile.
+Several factors influence the choice of mode of provision, for example, the purpose of the module or programme, the intended learning outcomes, the pedagogical approach, and the student profile.

 Currently, at SU, academic credit-bearing offerings can only be offered in a full-contact or hybrid learning mode.
-Non-credit-bearing and non-academic offerings, however, such as short courses or co-curricular activities, can be offered in any modality, including fully online (distance) learning.
-A list of useful and important terminology is available at the end of this document.
+Non-credit-bearing and non-academic offerings, however, such as short courses or co-

-1 Previously the Department of Higher Education and Training and the Council on Higher Education referred to a mode of delivery to describe the medium through which teaching and learning occur.
-However, focusing on delivery (or handing over knowledge) does not support a more engaged form of learning.
+&lt;sup>1 Previously the Department of Higher Education and Training and the Council on Higher Education referred to a mode of delivery to describe the medium through which teaching and learning occur.
+However, focussing on delivery (or handing over knowledge) does not support a more engaged form of learning.
 Therefore, the terminology has been amended to indicate the mode of provision of a programme and/or module (Czerniewicz, 2022:7).
 A mode of provision refers to the mode through which the student interacts with aspects such as institutional lecturers, supervisors, peers and/or study material.
 It is the mode that determines the manner through which the teaching and learning happen (Czerniewicz, 2022).